De Brazza's monkey: Diet

 The diet of De Brazza's monkeys consists mostly of herbaceous plants found on the forest floor, and fruits when available.
 These are supplemented with insects, seeds, and other food sources when primary foods are scarce.

 Predators

 Predators of the De Brazza's monkey include the crowned eagle, leopard, humans, and common chimpanzees.
-Though rare, dogs and pythons may also prey on juvenile De Brazza's.
+Though rare, dogs and Central African rock pythons may also prey on juvenile De Brazza's.
 The typical predator response is to curl up in a tight ball against the side of a tree with the orange crown and white stripes on the thighs hidden and wait silently for the predator to leave.
-Individuals will move only if the predator approaches their position, and even then they move quietly and slowly to try to escape notice.
+Individuals will move only if the predator approaches their position, and even then, they move quietly and slowly to try to escape notice.